spotify/helios/docs/authentication.md

 ## How to configure the Helios masters to require authentication

-Authentication is enabled in the master by adding the `--auth-enabled` flag.
-The name of the authentication scheme to activate must be supplied in the `--auth-scheme SCHEME` flag.
+Authentication is enabled in the master by adding the `--auth-scheme SCHEME` flag.
+This flag both enables authentication and configures the authentication scheme to be used.

 Authentication can be restricted to only apply to a certain client version and above, to allow for rolling out the authentication requirement